 We cordially said our goodbye’s and went back to our shopping.
 After listening to this man’s frustrations we realized that he and his wife did NOT do their homework.
 It was a good thing they were just here on a 3-month visit (typical tourist visa) because he clearly was not a happy camper.

 This type of visitor or mover to Ecuador, who does not do their homework is probably quite typical.
-What the problem is they simply read a few articles from a popular magazine, such as International Living spouting on and on about how “wonderful” Cuenca, or Quito, or Salinas is and they jump on the band wagon and come here with blinders on.
+What the problem is they simply read a few articles from a popular magazine about international travel abroad about how “wonderful” Cuenca, or Quito, or Salinas is and they jump on the band wagon and come here with blinders on.
 Basically this retired couple was going through the process of culture shock because they didn’t know what to expect when coming here—they weren’t prepared!

 Anyone who does their due diligent research will know that any Latin American culture is going to be like this as far as crime prevention goes, whether it's Mexico, Spain, Argentina, Panama, Dominican Republic, Uruguay, or Costa Rica.
 They all have bars, gates, tall walls surrounding your home, broken glass roofs, and security guards with scary looking loaded weapons.

 Funny thing is there is more violent crime in many smaller cities in the states than there is violent crime in Cuenca!
-There was more violent crime in the small town of Anderson, SC (150,000 people) that we once lived in than here!
 You have to be aware and security conscious anywhere you live, just about.
 Here you do have to worry about petty theft; there you have to worry about petty theft and violent crime.
 Not to say that violent crime does not happen here, because it does, it just means there is less of it.

 Crime prevention techniques seem and look dramatic here because it is dramatic, but it is what works for Latin America.
 For an example, the house on the street that does not have a tall gate, tall walls, and a whole house alarm system will get broken into while you are away and your valuables will get taken.
 This is because that house is a target—it’s the most vulnerable house on the block!